virtual-world-framework/vwf/public/web/docs/install.md

 Click through to *Finish* to close Cygwin setup.
 Save setup.exe for later since you may need it to add or update packages.

+**Install Java**

+Please make sure your computer has the latest version of Java installed.
+You may install java from http://www.java.com

 --------------------------

 **Option 1: Automatic Windows Installation**